 If you’re in the midst of a move this summer, I get how stressful it is.
 And, how overwhelming moving into your new can be.
 I understand wanting to be done…to get your pictures on the walls.
-So, today I wanted to share some helpful tips for settling into your new home.
+So, today I wanted to share some helpful tips on how to unpack and organize after moving.

 What happens inside the four walls we call home matters, it matters a lot.
-Which means setting up a home is no small thing.
+Which means creating a home is no small thing.
 Not only is it a big job, it’s an important one.
-I just want to encourage with that before we move on.
-If you keep that in mind as you go along, it will hopefully encourage you as you settle into your new home.
+I just want to encourage with that before we move on with strategies for unpacking after a move.
+If you keep that in mind as you go along, it will hopefully encourage you as unpack and organize.

 I remember when my parents moved into their current home, over thirty years ago.
 My Mom really wanted to get rid of all of the carpet stains before moving in.
 So she, my sister, and I got down on our hands and knees and scrubbed out all the stains…downstairs, on the stairs, and upstairs.

 Once that was done, my Mom felt so much better about moving in.